chehrynets-anzhelika/events-registration-app/README.md

 ## Deployment

-Visit the app by following this link (link will be added later)
+Visit the app by following this link https://events-registration-app-jet.vercel.app/